Fleckism/SecurityPlus/My linked notes/Flashcard.md

-False—any vendor's or open-source software or firmware can contain vulnerabilities that need patching.
+False—any vendor's or open-source software or firmware can contain [[vulnerability|vulnerabilities]] that need patching.